mw0/MLnotebooks/multiClass/TopicModelVisualizations.md

 The visualizations below were obtained using `pyLDAvis`.

 The first panel represents all topics in an inter-topic distance visualization, using dominant principle component axes.
 These show very good inter-topic separation &mdash; which is surprising, given that I would expect food inspection report comments to have many overlapping terms.
+Of course, projections onto less-significant PCA components would reveal overlap not seen here.

 ![All topics, overall word frequencies](Topic0.png "All topics, overall word frequencies")